joshglenen/Echo-Orientation/README.md

- The math: X = distance between microphone speakers assumeing they are inline with the axis of rotation t = time delay c = speed of light in respective medium
+ The math: X = distance between microphone speakers assumeing they are inline with the axis of rotation t = time delay c = speed of sound in respective medium
  -> this is undetectable   k = 1 if sound is registered from behind and 0 if from ahead f = 1 if left amplitude is higher or 0 if right amplitude is higher theta = angle needing to clockwise-rotate with origin normal to axis of microphones with left microphone on the left, etc.